Essentials June 02, 2026 25 min read 1858 views

 • An HHSRS inspection is a risk assessment of housing hazards, not a simple pass or fail.

-• Local councils assess 29 categories of hazard, including damp and mould, excess cold, fire, electrical hazards and falls.
+• From 23 June 2026, councils assess 21 categories of hazard (reduced from 29), including damp and mould, excess cold, fire, electrical hazards and falls.

 • A landlord can have current certificates and still face HHSRS action if the property has serious physical hazards.